vishalpadhariya/autoaltify/readme.txt

 == Description ==

-AltPilot is a powerful WordPress plugin that automatically generates descriptive ALT text for images in your media library.
+AutoAltify is a powerful WordPress plugin that automatically generates descriptive ALT text for images in your media library.
 Improve accessibility and SEO while saving time on manual ALT text entry.

 = Features =